JM1/Code-Cracker-Curriculum-2020/README.md

 Next, fetch [Python script `secret.py`](https://berrendorf.inf.h-brs.de/~jmeng2m/ccc2020/day01/secret.py), open it with your newly installed IDE and hit `RUN`.
 That's it for today!
 Easy start, wasn't it? 😘

+## 2020-12-02, Wednesday, Day Ⅰ: Security through Obscurity

+Our favorite villain left us a cryptic message: `QXVmIGRlciBNYXRyYXR6ZSB1bnRlciBkZW0gQmV0dCBpbSBEYWNoZ2VzY2hvc3MK`

+This string looks like being [Base64](https://www.geeksforgeeks.org/base64-b64encode-in-python/) encoded.
+Good for you!
+Obviously, the mystery-monger did not know that decoding is not encryption and that you can easily reconstruct the secret by just decoding the base64 string! 🐧

+Hints:
+> Use Python's [base64](https://docs.python.org/3/library/base64.html) library to decode the secret!

+Lines of Code (excl. blank lines): ~3